Aravind166/a-simple-cracker-chase-game/README.md

 I'm Saying  :

-Dont worry about whether yOur GAME IS complex or simple When you write a game, you control the universe
+Dont worry about whether yOur GAME IS complex or simple.
+When you write a game, you control the universe.
-Using “artificial intelligence” makes games much more interesting When you write a game, you can always cheat
+Using “artificial intelligence” makes games much more interesting.
+When you write a game, you can always cheat.
-Don’t worry about making the graphics hardware work for you Make sure you tell people how to play your game
+Don’t worry about making the graphics hardware work for you.
+Make sure you tell people how to play your game.
-Adding a high score makes a game much more interesting Always make a playable game
+Adding a high score makes a game much more interesting.
+Always make a playable game.